risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-snowflake.md

 - For the table: The user must have either `OWNERSHIP` permission, or at the very least `INSERT` permission.
 - For the Database: The user must have `USAGE` permission.
-- For the Schema: The user must have `USAGE` permission.
+- For the schema: The user must have `USAGE` permission.

 ## Syntax